 - No bicycles allowed on equestrian only trails.

-- No motorized vehicles on trails.
+- No motorized vehicles or golf carts allowed on trails.

 Archery Rules and Etiquette

 - Archers shoot only from the marked SHOOTING LINE.
 “Walk-up” shooting is not allowed.